 As of this version, m23 also supports Ubuntu 22.04 LTS as an additional client distribution, including the familiar range of functions known from other distributions.
 Included are 6 pre-configured desktop environments: Mate, Ubuntu Desktop (based on Gnome), LXQt, Budgie, KDE and Xfce. m23 now no longer uninstalls snapd anymore, because some standard software, such as Firefox, is no longer offered as a normal package by Canonical.
 Additionally, m23 also supports Linux Mint 20.3 as another client distribution.
 Here there are three pre-configured desktop environments: Mate, Cinnamon and Xfce.
 And last but not least, the m23 server software can now also be installed on Debian 11.

-In the course of working on a customer project for a group of schools, many customized functionalities emerged that are only used within the context of this project, or which have even been "discarded".
 These functions are still available in the m23 API and – thanks to the open source nature of m23 – can be used in other places in future m23 versions.
 It is also possible to reuse them outside of a school context (e.g. in your enterprise or organization).
-Apart of very many functions that are only relevant within the project, there are also some that will be of interest to m23 users:

-, a package can be created that contains the settings of the current m23 server in order to import it on another m23 server.
+• Using the new script mkDebCustomSettings.sh, a package can be created that contains the settings of the current m23 server in order to import it on another m23 server.
 This includes /m23/data+scripts/extraDebs/*.deb, /m23/inc/schoolInfoConf.php, /m23/inc/schoolConfig.php, /m23/m23customPatch/*.m23custom, package compilations and non-standard package source lists in the im-/export.

-recreates the repository structure including GPG signatures under /m23/data+scripts/extraDebs, which is used by mkDebCustomSettings.sh, among others.
+• A call to /m23/bin/m23cli.php indexAndSignExtraDebs recreates the repository structure including GPG signatures under /m23/data+scripts/extraDebs, which is used by mkDebCustomSettings.sh, among others.

 The Linux kernel of the m23 boot media (client network boot via PXE and ISO and m23 server installation ISO) was upgraded to version 5.10.113 and the software version to Debian 11.
 During the update, the initrd also had to be increased to 256 MB, but this should not be a problem with today's RAM sizes.
 Besides adding Debian 10 and 11, Debian 9 was removed, and dependencies were added so that building the boot media also works under Debian 11.